The Breakfast Club – 0 stars

-Nestled in this treacle, however, was a bit of nastiness fully evinced in The Breakfast Club.
+Nestled in this treacle, however, was a bit of nastiness fully realized in The Breakfast Club.
 A group of kids – the geek (Anthony Michael Hall), the jock (Emilio Estevez), the weirdo (Ally Sheedy), the hood (Judd Nelson), and the “it” girl (Molly Ringwald) – all must spend a Saturday in detention together.
-It becomes a group therapy session, and the group – initially hostile – soon finds solidarity in their hatred of the school administrator (Paul Gleason) and the fact that it appears they each have something in common – an oppression at the hands of their cretinous parents.
-Nelson is burned by cigarettes (given the school, one presumes by Dunhills); Hall is so pushed to succeed academically that he has contemplated suicide; Estevez is also driven by his overbearing father, and his torture is so great he actually starts to punch himself ; and Ringwald explains her homelife thusly when asked if she can go to a party by Estevez:
+It becomes a group therapy session, and the archetypes – initially hostile to each other – soon find solidarity in their hatred of the school administrator (Paul Gleason) and the fact that it appears they each have something in common – an oppression at the hands of their cretinous parents.
+Nelson is burned by cigarettes (given the school, one presumes Dunhills); Hall is so pushed to succeed academically he has contemplated suicide; Estevez is also driven by his overbearing father, and his torture is so great he actually starts to punch himself ; and Ringwald explains her homelife thusly when asked if she can go to a party:

 Yeah, can you go?